nyuad-space/dumpling/README.md

 - Reset button is too small & hard to reach
 - Vertical USB is less stress-tolerant (pulls on solder)
 - Arbitrary STM32F411 DFU bootloading error
+- Check forward current rating for Schottky diodes.
+Generally 1A would work